wilfredinni/python-cheatsheet/README.md

 ### YAML

 Compared to JSON, YAML allows for much better human maintainability and gives you the option to add comments.
-It is a convinient choice for configuration files where humans will have to edit it.
+It is a convenient choice for configuration files where humans will have to edit it.

-There are two main librairies allowing to access to YAML files:
+There are two main libraries allowing to access to YAML files:

 - [PyYaml](https://pypi.python.org/pypi/PyYAML)
 - [Ruamel.yaml](https://pypi.python.org/pypi/ruamel.yaml)